Project

 Towards the end of 2021, we set out to disrupt engineer onboarding.
 This case study encompasses my journey with my team as we built, failed, learned, and improved the product for our customers.

 It takes 9-12 months to fully onboard an engineer to the team.
 The average tenure of an engineer in a company is around 18 months.
+The biggest problem our customers faced was the lost productivity due to long onboarding timelines which very close to the average tenure of employees in those teams.
 That's around 6 months of productivity.
 The goal was to decrease time to productivity, which would automatically increase the productivity period for engineers.

 Engineers consider learning a huge part of their jobs and want to continuously learn new technologies and stacks to stay ahead of the curve.